sompaak/friend-finder/README.md

 2) The user has to fill out all fields and and has to enter an image url for the image field.

-3) After sunbit button is pressed a match will appear which is done with an algorithm in the server-side code.
+3) After submit button is pressed a match will appear which is done with an algorithm in the server-side code.

 ______________________________________________________________________________________________________________________________